angy91m/super-pdfkit/README.md

 // YOU CAN USE

+doc.textCenter(                 // TO ADD A LEFT ALIGNED TEXT
+    'LEFT ALIGNED TEXT',        // the text
+    200                         // the y position
+);
 doc.textCenter(                 // TO ADD A CENTERED TEXT
     'CENTERED TEXT',            // the text
+    200                         // the y position
+);
+doc.textRight(                  // TO ADD A RIGHT ALIGNED TEXT
+    'RIGHT ALIGNED TEXT',       // the text
     200                         // the y position
 );